WordPress/gutenberg/packages/scripts/README.md

 Avoid using `style` keyword in an entry point name, this might break your build process.

+You can also bundle CSS modules by prefixing `.module` to the extension, e.g. `style.module.scss`.
+Otherwise, these files are handled like all other `style.scss`.
+They will also be extracted into `style-index.css`.

 #### Using fonts and images

 It is possible to reference font (`woff`, `woff2`, `eot`, `ttf` and `otf`) and image (`bmp`, `png`, `jpg`, `jpeg` and `gif`) files from CSS that is controlled by webpack as explained in the previous section.